Orlando’s Mills 50 District

 Mills 50 also has the original Black Bean Deli, which has been serving traditional Cuban dishes for nearly 20 years.
 Or, opt for Spanish tapas at Santiago’s Bodega or contemporary Mexican cuisine at Black Rooster Taqueria.
 Can’t decide between Asian and Hispanic/Latin menus?
 Mix and match at popular fusion restaurants such as Pig Floyd’s Urban Barbakoa and Tako Cheena!

 You can dig into gourmet takes on traditional American dishes, too, starting with acclaimed dining at The Strand Food & Drink and Bites & Bubbles, the latter of which is also influenced by French cuisine.
-Other choices along these lines include from-scratch bowls at Too Much Sauce, pub fare and a massive beer selection at The Brass Tap, and slices as big as your head at Lazy Moon Pizza.
+Other choices along these lines include from-scratch bowls at Too Much Sauce, pub fare and a massive beer selection at The Twisted Handle, and slices as big as your head at Lazy Moon Pizza.

 However, Mills 50’s dining choices absolutely pale in comparison to its nightlife.
 One of the most esteemed venues is Will’s Pub, which is a great place to see live bands — as is its sister club, Lil Indies.
 But the fact is, you can’t throw a stone without hitting a memorable place to grab a drink in this district.
 It even makes its own alcohol, thanks to Ten10 Brewing Co. and Quantum Leap Winery!